amkozlov/sativa/README.md

 -----------

-SATIVA requires two files as an input: alignment (FASTA or PHYLIP) and a text file with taxonomic annotations (matched by sequence name):
+SATIVA requires two files as an input: alignment (FASTA or PHYLIP) and a text file with taxonomic annotations (matched by sequence name).
+Furtermore, you must choose the nomenclature code via the -x option (e.g., BAC(teriological) for Bacteria and Archaea).

+Sample command line:

-  $ ./sativa.sh -s example/test.phy -t example/test.tax
+  $ ./sativa.sh -s example/test.phy -t example/test.tax -x BAC

 Output is a text file listing the identified mislabels, confidence scores and proposed corrections.